Azazel Jacobs: Career

 In 2020, Jacobs’ film French Exit had its world premiere as the closing night film for the New York Film Festival.
 The film is based on a novel of the same name by Patrick deWitt and stars Michelle Pfeiffer alongside Lucas Hedges, Tracy Letts, Imogen Poots, Danielle McDonald, Isaach de Bankole, Valerie Mahaffey, Susan Coyne and Daniel Di Tomasso.
 Pfeiffer plays Francis Price, which Variety called "a role for which she'll be remembered."
 It was nominated for multiple awards, including a 2021 Golden Globe, and won Best Actress from the Canadian Screen Awards.
 The film was released theatrically by Sony Pictures Classics on February 12, 2021, and internationally by Sony Pictures Worldwide on March 18, 2021.
 French Exit was selected for the 71st Berlin Film Festival in Berlinale Special Gala, having its European premier on June 12, 2021.

-Azazel Jacobs latest film, His Three Daughters, had its world premiere at the 2023 Toronto International Film Festival where it was purchased by Netflix in a world wide deal for a 2024 release.
+Azazel Jacobs film, His Three Daughters, had its world premiere at the 2023 Toronto International Film Festival where it was purchased by Netflix in a worldwide deal for a 2024 release.
 The film — which he wrote, directed, edited, and produced — stars Natasha Lyonne, Elizabeth Olsen and Carrie Coon in performances that have been widely hailed as amongst their best.
+The film received several major honors, including the Gotham Independent Film Award for Best Screenplay and the Independent Spirit Awards’ Robert Altman Award, and was named by the National Board of Review as one of the year's Top Ten Independent Films, in addition to being ranked No. 1 on Rolling Stone's year-end best films list.

 Azazel Jacobs appeared on Marc Maron's podcast, WTF with Marc Maron, on March 29, 2021, speaking about art films, The Clash, Mad magazine, and his movies Terri, The Lovers and French Exit.
 Jacobs directed two episodes of the Facebook series Sorry For Your Loss starring Elizabeth Olsen, and three episodes of Amazon's Mozart in the Jungle, for which he was a consulting producer in its final season.

 On April 19, 2024, an official remake of The Lovers, “Do Aur Do Pyaar”, told from a different perspective and different culture, was released in theaters across India.
 This production also marks the first remake of an A24 film.